 Fire Department Administration

 Fire and emergency services administration jobs are very desirable, as they generally offer relatively lucrative salaries.
 Also, fire service administration jobs are usually not as dangerous as firefighting jobs.
 Fire and emergency services administration jobs almost always require a fire sciences degree or similar.
-Experienced firefighters may be able to get fire service administration jobs without a degree.
+Experienced firefighters may be able to get fire service administration jobs without a degree or with an AAS.

 High-Level Fire & Emergency Services Administration Jobs (Fire Chief & More)

 High-level emergency and fire service administration jobs will require at least a bachelor’s degree.
 For those wanting to go into fire department administration, a fire science degree is an excellent choice.
 While a bachelor’s degree may be enough, some departments will require a master’s degree.